willow-ahrens/Hyperspecialize.jl/README.md

 [![codecov.io](http://codecov.io/github/peterahrens/Hyperspecialize.jl/coverage.svg?branch=master)](http://codecov.io/github/peterahrens/Hyperspecialize.jl?branch=master)

 Hyperspecialize is a proud hack of a Julia package designed to resolve method ambiguity errors by automating the task of redefining functions on more specific types.
+Since Julia 0.7 is required, the formal initial release is planned for after the release of Julia 0.7.

 ## Problem